joealewine/blockchain-rhos/howto/console-deploy-k8.md

 The {{site.data.keyword.blockchainfull_notm}} Platform uses an operator to install the {{site.data.keyword.blockchainfull_notm}} Platform console.
 You can deploy the operator on your cluster by adding a custom resource to your namespace by using the kubectl CLI.
 The custom resource pulls the operator image from the Docker registry and starts it on your cluster.

 Copy the following text to a file on your local system and save the file as `ibp-operator.yaml`.
-You will apply a different resource file depending on whether you are using open source Kubernetes and Rancher, or whether you are using {{site.data.keyword.cloud_notm}} Private.
+You will need to edit the file depending on whether you are using open source Kubernetes and Rancher, or whether you are using {{site.data.keyword.cloud_notm}} Private.

-- **Operator file for Kubernetes v1.11 or higher:**

 ```yaml
 apiVersion: apps/v1